 If the ad was auto-playing audio: We are not a fan of audio ads and we have them blocked across our network.
 If you get an ad that is auto-playing audio, it means an advertiser is getting around the filters to serve it.

-Why am I still seeing an ad you've already blocked for me?
-Unfortunately, ad blocking still isn’t 100% effective across the ad industry since it relies heavily on advertisers accurately and honestly labeling their ads.
+If you're still seeing an ad you've requested to be blocked: Unfortunately, ad blocking still isn’t 100% effective across the ad industry since it relies heavily on advertisers accurately and honestly labeling their ads.
 Occasionally, when an advertiser mislabels an ad, something that should be blocked may slip through the filters we put in place for you.
 Another issue is that our ad blocks only work for the particular URL we submitted, not for the creative (image/content) of the ad.
 If many advertisers are using the same creative, it's possible the 'same' ad could come through on your site despite the block we've put in place.
 If that happens on your site, please grab the URL of that ad and send it over to us!